Brandon Harper

 $ sudo apt update

-If you are following this course as part of a course, the instructor will provide the password needed for the sudo password prompt.
-When prompted to continue [Y/n], press Y and hit enter.
+If you are following this lab as part of a course, the instructor will provide the password needed for the sudo password input.
+When prompted to continue [Y/n], press the Y key and hit enter.

-When git has finished installing, your terminal will look similar to the below image:
+When git has finished installing, your terminal output should look similar to the image below.

 $ sudo apt-get install docker.io